netlify/netlify-plugin-gatsby/docs/image-cdn.md

 When using the Image CDN, Gatsby generates URLs of the form `/_gatsby/image/...`.
-On Netlify, these are served by a function that translates Gatsby Image CDN URLs into Netlify Image CDN compatible URL.
+On Netlify, these are served by a function that translates Gatsby Image CDN URLs into Netlify Image CDN compatible URL of the form `/.netlify/images/...`.
+For more information about Netlify Image CDN, documentation can be found [here](https://docs.netlify.com/image-cdn).